posva/unplugin-vue-router/docs/guide/configuration.md

   return 'ok'
 }
-import { isPackageExists as isPackageInstalled } from 'local-pkg'
+import { isPackageExists as isPackageInstalled } from 'local-pkg' function getFileBasedRouteName(routeNode: TreeNode) {
+  return 'ok'
+}
 // const process = { cwd: () => '' }
 // ---cut---
 // @moduleResolution: bundler
-import VueRouter from 'unplugin-vue-router/vite' import { getFileBasedRouteName } from 'unplugin-vue-router'
+import VueRouter from 'unplugin-vue-router/vite'

 VueRouter({
   // how and what folders to scan for files